Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 public dynamic ThreeFourths(dynamic x) => 3 * x / 4;
 ```

 Indeed, functionally these two approaches are essentially the same.
-However, the main difference and the advantage of expression trees is that they are compiled while `dynamic` is evaluated every single time.
+However, the main difference and the advantage of expression trees is that they are compiled, while `dynamic` is evaluated every single time.

 That said, in the example above we're not benefitting from this advantage at all because we're recompiling our function every time anyway.
 Let's try to change our code so that it happens only once.